liacarreira/forkthearts/README.md

 what we are dreaming of
 and what we need

-i am interested in what this is for you, and I am interested in the reality of my fantasies.
+I am interested in what this is for you, and I am interested in the reality of my fantasies.

 we are trying to be softer with each other